TAP (Technical Applications Program)

 Offers a student organization, TAP Club, featuring business and industries.
 This exposure to different careers and job opportunities available within our area can expand the knowledge of our students and allows them to plan their educational paths for the future.

-The TAP Program at High Plains Technology Center is in its inaugural year and is a cooperative effort with the partner schools in the district as well as community leaders, parents, and students.
+The TAP Program at High Plains Technology Center is a cooperative effort with the partner schools in the district as well as community leaders, parents, and students.
 The concept continues to gain momentum as the program and curriculum continue to evolve.
 The skill set taught will be enhanced and expanded over time to sustain the trends in industry needs.
 By working simultaneously with all stakeholders, the TAP program can stay abreast and current with industry to reduce skill gaps in students and help prepare them for advanced training and the workforce.

 The programs offered at career tech are not often explored in the traditional classroom setting.
 The Technical Applications Program allows students to experience a variety of programs offered at HPTC at an earlier age, learn fundamental skills, explore and choose a desirable career path, and ultimately become confident, successful adults.